thugmba/CG/index.md

 ## Office Hours

-- Office hours will be announced in class
+- Office hours will be announced in class.
-- Appointments can be made with prior arrangement
+- Appointments can be made with prior arrangement.

 ## Presentations